ayeseeem/icm-dpickx/README.md

 </RootElement>
 ```

-You can make assertions like this:
+Convert it to a DOM, then you can make assertions like this:

 ```java
 Node eg = topLevelDocumentOrSomeNodeFromXml();